What Happens if I Refuse a DUI Breath or Blood Test in California?

 Understanding California DUI Laws and “Implied Consent”

 However, following your arrest, the breathalyzer test you’re given at the police station is mandatory.
-If you refuse, you may be subjected to additional penalties under California’s “implied consent” law.
+If you refuse, you may be subjected to additional penalties under California’s “implied consent” law for refusing a chemical test.
 Like many states, California implements implied consent laws that require drivers in the state to submit to a blood or breath test to determine whether alcohol or drugs are in their body and their level of intoxication.
+This mandatory submission is part of the broader framework of chemical testing.

 Implied consent laws are in place with the idea that driving is a privilege and not a right, and if you refuse to take the test, your driving privilege should be revoked for some time.
-In other words, when you obtain your California driver’s license, you consent to provide a blood or breath test if you’re ever arrested for DUI, meaning your consent is implied and given in advance.
+In other words, when you obtain your California driver’s license, you consent to provide a blood or breath test if you’re ever arrested for DUI, meaning your consent is implied and given in advance as a condition of holding a driver’s license.

 What Are the Penalties for Refusing to Take a Blood or Breath Test after a DUI Arrest?